ITINERARY:

 both the Philosopher and Olympian paths lead through ancient olive orchards.
 Along the way we see

-wild lavender, sage and rosemary.
-In ancient times the
+wild lavender, sage and rosemary as well as ruts in the

 healing path was walked by the afflicted on their way to the

-Sanctuary of Epidaurus so our mythical companion for the day
+Sanctuary of Asklepios so our mythical companion for the day

 our walk we enjoy a picnic and then have a walking tour of the amazing site of